-- Student responses vary, but may include: - Both searches appear to offer potential sources because of the quality of where the sources come from.
-Search results came from a variety of places but these seem like interesting sources and many sources are appearing, which means we are on the right path.
-The first search yielded results from scientific organizations and governmental research groups, like the National Disease Research Interchange, the Medical Research Council, and the National Institutes of Health.
-The second search produced articles from periodicals such as the New England Journal of Medicine, the Medical Law Review, the New York Times, and the Journal of Lancaster General hospital. - 1 As an option for students who may want to investigate more complex texts, searches can be conducted using Google Scholar.
+- Student responses may include: - Both searches appear to offer potential sources because of the quality of where the sources come from.
+Search results came from a variety of places but these seem like interesting sources and the search generated many sources, which means

+I am on the right path.
+The first search yielded results from publications like Newsweek and The Economist.
+The second search also produced articles from a news sources and journals like The New Republic, Foreign Affairs, and Business Week Online.

+• Students who may want to investigate more complex texts may also conduct searches using Google Scholar.

 Inform students that substituting a key word with a synonym (a "word that means the same") or a similar word leads to more and sometimes different results.
-For example, enter the search words: human tissue "rights" instead of "ownership."
+For example, enter the search words: "group" to stop genocide instead of "organization."